-My dog ate chocolate, can I give burnt toast?
-This is a common question we were asked at veterinary clinic.
+My dog ate chocolate, can I give it burnt toast?
+This is a common question we were asked at the veterinary clinic.
 There are many issues with this.
 First and foremost, burnt toast isn't the equivalent of activated charcoal.
 Many may have heard about the folk remedy of using burnt toast as a substitute for the powerful activated charcoal you would find in human and veterinary hospitals.
 This is not the same.

 For starters, activated charcoal is made by burning special wood and then exposing it to high temperature via steam or air for the purpose of increasing its absorption power.
-On the other hand, with burnt toast we're simply talking about charred fats, proteins and carbohydrates, and of course along with that, those harmful acrylamide components.
+On the other hand, with burnt toast, we're simply talking about charred fats, proteins and carbohydrates, and of course along with that, those harmful acrylamide components.

-Burnt toast shouldn't be used as a substitute for activated charcoal explain veterinarians Julie Ann Lutz and Johanna Heseltine in an article for Vet Learn.
+Burnt toast shouldn't be used as a substitute for activated charcoal, explain veterinarians Julie Ann Lutz and Johanna Heseltine in an article for Vet Learn.
 It's inert and ineffective.
-Dr. Fiona, a veterinarian working for Just Answer, claims "it isn't adequate as a replacement for 'activated charcoal' Worst of all, dog owners who search for home remedies such as milk, vegetable oil and burnt toast for dogs who ingested a potentially harmful toxin, are ultimately wasting precious time and likely are also failing in giving the correct type of first aid.
+Dr. Fiona, a veterinarian working for Just Answer, claims "it isn't adequate as a replacement for 'activated charcoal.'"
+Worst of all, dog owners who search for home remedies such as milk, vegetable oil and burnt toast for dogs who ingested a potentially harmful toxin, are ultimately wasting precious time and likely are also failing in giving the correct type of first aid.

 So if burnt toast isn't the life saver you thought it was, then what should you do if your dog ingests a toxin?
-Depending on the toxin your dog ingested, every second counts and for each toxin there's a different antidote and solution.
+Depending on the toxin your dog ingested, every second counts, and for each toxin there's a different antidote and solution.
 The Pet Poison Helpline warns about using home remedies such as milk, peanut butter, vegetable oil, or salt without consulting with a veterinarian first.

 Don't give activated charcoal unless your vet says so.
 For instance, you may not be aware that hydrogen peroxide should never be given to a dog who ingests a caustic substance (you don't want the substance to cause burns twice, once on the way down and again on the way up).
 Also, activated charcoal should never be given to dogs who have ingested caustic products as these are not absorbed systematically and can mask oral and esophageal burns according to the ASPCA.

 It's not a bad idea to keep hydrogen peroxide and compressed activated charcoal tablets in your dog's first aid kit (see Dr Mark1961's article on how to make a dog first aid kit), but as mentioned, you'll need to heed your vet's advice first.
 Depending on the toxin, you may be asked to induce vomiting and/or give activated charcoal while on your way to the vet.